-It’s time for the penultimate installment in your step-by-step guide to building the Red Thread® of your message or content: all about how to turn your big idea into action.
+It’s time for another installment in your step-by-step guide to building the Red Thread® of your message or content: all about how to turn your big idea into action.

 WHAT ARE THE ACTIONS?